quicwg/base-drafts/draft-ietf-quic-transport.md

 provided Retry Token to continue connection establishment.

-A server that might send another Retry packet in response to a subsequent Initial packet MUST set the Source Connection ID to new value of at least 8 octets in length.
+A server that might send another Retry packet in response to a subsequent Initial packet MUST set the Source Connection ID to a new value of at least 8 octets in length.
 This allows clients to distinguish between Retry packets when the server sends multiple rounds of Retry packets.
 Consequently, a valid Retry packet will always have an Original Destinagion Connection ID that is at least 8